Triumph International: Criticism

 In 2002, Triumph International had to close its factory in Myanmar due to public pressure.
 The Berne Declaration and Clean Clothes Campaign accused the company of renting land from the country's military regime and thus indirectly supporting it.
 In January 2002, Triumph International announced that it would close the affected factory and offer a social plan for the remaining employees because no buyer had been found.
 Moreover, Triumph International clarified that there had not been any forced laborers among the employees.

 In October 2003, the self-regulatory body of the French advertising industry criticized Triumph International for a campaign for the sloggi brand.
 At the center of the protest was a picture of scantily clad women on billboards which advertised thongs under the slogan "It's String Time".
 It was claimed that the ads violated the dignity of women and harmed the public perception of advertising, but the company did not adjust the campaign.
 It was also criticized for the same reason by leading French politicians like Ségolène Royal.

 In 2008, Triumph International came under fire after a female president of a local union was dismissed in Thailand.
 She had appeared on a Thai evening television program with a T-shirt on which a controversial political statement could be seen.
 The statement addressed the subject of a case of Lèse Majesté, a crime prosecuted with high prison sentences in Thailand and a highly sensitive issue in the Kingdom.
 The company's management had the view that the appearance had harmed their public image and therefore laid off the staff member in question.
 One of the company’s Thai work councils, Triumph International Labor Union, protested and collected 2,500 signatures to petition for the rehiring of the union president, supported in solidarity in Germany, inter alia, by the ver.di youth.
 In November 2008, the Labor Court in Bangkok found the lay-off to have been lawful.

 Most recently, Triumph International has been the subject of even greater criticism after mass layoffs in Thailand and the Philippines at the end of 2009 were met with transnational protests by trade unions.
 The company regretted this step and made it clear that it was necessitated by the global economic crisis.
 Allegations that, parallel to the redundancies, another location was being set up in Thailand, were unfounded.

-In 2014, the Japanese division of Triumph issued a voluntary recall on around 22,000 bras for underwire fault.
+In 2014, the Japanese division of Triumph issued a voluntary recall on around 22,000 bras for an underwire fault.
 The recall applied to bras that were sold only in Japan.
 There have been no reports of injuries from the defect.